stijnsanders/strato/About_Strato.md

 Declare a type by writing it's name (identifier), "=" and the name of an other type.
 Depending on the run-time library I suppose there will be basic types like "int8", "uint32" etc.

 Declare a record (struct) by writing it's identifier, "=", "{" and none or more field definitions, close with "}".
-Optionally refer to another record type between parentheses ("(", ")") between the identifier and "=" to inherit this definition and extend it.
+By default the members of the structure are placed in memory in sequence (//TODO: alignment), but this can be overriden by "@" followed by a numerical literal for the relative position to the start of the record.

 Declare an enumeration by writing an identifier, "=", "(" and none or more enumeration labels, optionally set to a specific value with "=" and a numerical literal.
 Comma's to separate labels are optional.
 Close with ")".

 Declare an array by refering to a type and suffix it with "[]".

-Declare a structure by following with a block enclosed in braces "{ }", declaring none or more members.

 Declare a function by writing an identifier, "(", none or more arguments, ")".
 Then either write a semocolon (";") to define a function signature by that name, or start a code block ("{", "}") with none or more statements to perform when the function gets called.
 Optionally precede the option with a record type, which will be available inside of the function's code block with the 'this' reference ("@@").